 By Derek Shore

-Welcome back to our ninth year of providing results and much more from St. Louis Cardinals minor league spring training games here at The Cardinal Nation Blog.
-This year, I am joined in these recaps by TCN writer Derek Shore.
+We are now into day three of our ninth year of providing results and much more from St. Louis Cardinals minor league spring training games here at The Cardinal Nation Blog.
+This year, I will contribute from time to time in these recaps alongside TCN publisher and editor Brian Walton.

-Once again this spring, Cardinals Baseball Operations Coordinator for Player Development Tony Ferreira shares highlights from minor league spring training contests.
+Once again this spring, Cardinals Baseball Operations Coordinator for Player Development Tony Ferreira will be sharing highlights from minor league spring training contests.

 The raw data is his, but the comments and awards are ours.
 However, be aware that only minimal pitching and hitting results are being shared – what you see here.
 So to find those struggling, you will have to look for names missing or make some guesses.

 Remember these working team assignments are fluid by the day.
 In addition, another 30 players have yet to be cut from Major League camp.

 It can be argued that Blake McKnight’s scoreless effort for Springfield should have warranted the pitcher of the day, but the standout pitching prospect in big-league camp, Sandy Alcantara, was on the winning team at Memphis and went further than McKnight while also facing more advanced competition.
 Alcantara went three shutout frames, striking out three batters in his outing.

 Coming off making a terrific first impression in big-league camp with his electric stuff, the tall, formerly string-bean right-hander has apparently added 20 pounds of muscle since 2016, is currently vying for a rotation spot at Double-A Springfield.
 With more outings like this one, he should have no problem solidifying a spot.

 Saturday’s Hitter of the Day: Casey Grayson, Memphis